kairascode/Payroll_arrears_calculator/README.md

 6.   validation of Entries to ensure that only int/float/decimal numbers for right pay and paid amount is input into the App

-7.  tests.py that does the UNITTEST for the functions in the app
+7.  tests.py that does the UNIT TEST for the functions in the app